Saxitoxin: Military interest

 Saxitoxin, by virtue of its extremely low LD50, readily lends itself to weaponization.
 In the past, it was considered for military use by the United States and was developed as a chemical weapon by the US military.
 It is known that saxitoxin was developed for both overt military use as well as for covert purposes by the CIA.
-Among weapons stockpiles were M1 munitions that contained either saxitoxin or botulinum toxin or a mixture of both.
+Among weapons stockpiles were M1 munitions that contained either saxitoxin, botulinum toxin or a mixture of both.
 On the other hand, the CIA is known to have issued a small dose of saxitoxin to U-2 spy plane pilot Francis Gary Powers in the form of a small injection hidden within a silver dollar, for use in the event of his capture and detainment.

 After the 1969 ban on biological warfare by President Nixon, the US stockpiles of saxitoxin were destroyed, and development of saxitoxin as a military weapon ceased.
-However, in 1975 the CIA reported to Congress that it had kept a small amount of saxitoxin and cobra venom against Nixon's orders which was then destroyed or distributed to researchers.
+In 1975, the CIA reported to Congress that it had kept a small amount of saxitoxin and cobra venom against Nixon's orders which was then destroyed or distributed to researchers.

 It is listed in schedule 1 of the Chemical Weapons Convention.
 The United States military isolated saxitoxin and assigned it the chemical weapon designation TZ.